Titans never trail in keeping Raiders winless with 24-22 win – KION546

 Two-time All-Pro safety Kevin Byard celebrated his 100th regular-season game by picking off a Derek Carr pass in the end zone with 9:22 left.

-Kristian Fulton broke up a pass to Raiders receiver Mack Collins in the end zone with 3:33 left.
+Kristian Fulton broke up a pass to Raiders receiver Mack Hollins in the end zone with 3:33 left.

-Trailing 24-16, the Raiders converted a fourth-and-15 and a fourth-and-10 to keep their final drive alive.
-Carr then hit Mack Hollins with a 9-yard TD pass on fourth-and-goal from the Titans 9.
-But Carr’s 2-point conversion pass to tie the game was broken up by linebacker Dylan Cole.
+Trailing 24-16, the Raiders converted a fourth-and-15 and a fourth-and-10.
+Carr then hit Hollins with a 9-y ard TD pass on fourth-and-goal with 1:14 left.
+But Carr’s 2-point conversion pass to tie the game was broken up by linebacker Dylan Cole that Byard nearly picked off as well.

 Austin Hooper then recovered the onside kick for Tennessee, which knelt down for the win.